Why is the US so Dry? 2 Solutions!

 • High temperatures

-What happens is snow falls on mountains in the winter.
-If not a lot of snowpack is formed on the mountain then this can create a drought.
-Then spring comes and the snow melts creating water that travels down the mountain to reservoirs like Lake Mead and the Colorado River.
+What happens is that snow falls on mountains in the winter.
+If not a lot of snowpack is formed on the mountain, then this can create a drought.
+Then spring comes, and the snow melts, creating water that travels down the mountain to reservoirs like Lake Mead and the Colorado River.

 This water is needed for life (no water = no life).

-Before the reservoir or river gets the water the soil first consumes it.
-If the soil is “super” dry then it’s going to drink a lot more of it.
+Before the reservoir or river gets the water, the soil first consumes it.
+If the soil is “super” dry, then it’s going to drink a lot more of it.

-Also if the temperature is “super” hot then the water will evaporate and less of it will get into the river and reservoirs.
+Also, if the temperature is “super” hot, then the water will evaporate, and less of it will get into the river and reservoirs.
 All three of these factors can contribute to a drought.

 The truth is according to VOX HERE 14% of water use in the west is commercial and residential.